hassenius/terraform-icp-azure/templates/icp-ee-az/README.md

 #### Availability Zones
 Kubernetes adds support for Azure Availability Zones in version 1.12, as an alpha feature.
-Read more about it [here](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/using-availability-zones.md) ICP 3.1.1 includes Kubernetes 1.11 in which the Azure Cloud Provider is not Zone aware.
-This means that features such as Dynamic PV provisioning should not be used with this template.
+Read more about it [here](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/using-availability-zones.md)

 Here is an example terraform.tfvars file: